-In addition, OGE worked in fiscal year 2023 to make the ethics information it provides easier to locate and understand.
-For example, OGE simplified the instructions for submitting a request for ethics documents.
+In addition, OGE worked in fiscal year 2024 to make the ethics information it provides easier to locate and understand.
 OGE also held a call with the press to improve the accuracy of reporting, and provided a point of contact at each agency on OGE's ethics contact page for submitting document requests.

 OGE also worked to address the potential inequitable awareness of, and access to, ethics records by underserved communities.
 In fiscal year 2022, OGE analyzed its communications and, in fiscal year 2023, incorporated more plain language into those communications to remove barriers to access and understanding.
+Notably, OGE also removed a significant language barrier by translating its request form for ethics documents and its public financial disclosure form into French and Arabic.